 Mid-morning we make the short drive to Doughton village, where Highgrove House, the country home of Their Royal Highnesses the Prince of Wales and the Duchess of Cornwall, is located.
 The Prince purchased Highgrove in 1980, and has spent 30 years transforming its grounds into what have been acknowledged as some of the most brilliant and inventive gardens in the United Kingdom.
 “A series of interlinked areas, each with their own character and purpose, weave magically around the garden, with the house always visible in the distance.
 For the last 25 years the gardens and surrounding land have been managed to the organic and sustainable principles that His Royal Highness has for so long championed.”
 After lunch and our 2-hour guided tour of the gardens, we return to Oxford, where the evening is at leisure.
 (Overnight Oxford) BL

-Day 5: Saturday 21 May, The Cotswolds
+Day 5: Saturday 21 May, Oxford & Steeple Ashton

-- Hidcote Manor
+- Hidcote Manor (subject to confirmation in 2022)

 - Kiftsgate Court Gardens